Air Fryer Recipe

 Onion rings

-Enjoy crispy and delicious onion rings made easily in an air fryer with minimal oil.
+Make crisp, tasty onion rings in the air fryer with hardly any oil.

 Ingredients